 The secondary school is located in designated classrooms at Stratford High School for all core content classes.
 It is a school within-a-school.
 Middle school elective classes take place at nearby Spring Forest Middle School.

 Will transportation be provided?

-No. If a student lives outside of the Valley Oaks or Spring Forest attendance zones, his/her parents are responsible for arranging safe, reliable transportation to Spring Branch Academic Institute.
+No. If a student lives outside of the Thornwood or Spring Forest attendance zones, his/her parents are responsible for arranging safe, reliable transportation to Spring Branch Academic Institute.